quintel/documentation/developer/Deploy.markdown

 ## ETEngine
 New database = etengine_staging + (etengine (production) scenarios and users)

+1. Make a note of the ETSource revision in use on the staging server.
+We will need to know this later so that we can ensure that the new production deployment uses the same version.
 1. Create locally a new db *ete_new*
 1. Dump *etengine_staging*
 1. Load the *etengine_staging* dump into it